 Property No Trespassing" signs.
 Also, about 200' downstream

 from the waterfall, it appeared that we were looking over the crest

 of another drop.
 Since this was on posted land, we didn't

 Since our trip, the owners of this land downstream found this

 entry and contacted us.
-A trip is planned to go back there
+We hope to return there in June.

 The Black River empties into Lake Ontario at the Black River